 The 44-bed rehabilitation unit provides a full spectrum of services for strengthening and healing the whole person.
-Seven days a week, patients are involved in three or more hours of combined physical, occupational, speech and/or recreational therapy, for relearning lost skills, while a physiatrist on the medical staff develops and leads an interdisciplinary rehabilitation program for each individual patient.
+Seven days a week, patients are involved in three or more hours of combined physical, occupational, and/or speech therapy, for relearning lost skills, while a psychiatrist on the medical staff develops and leads an interdisciplinary rehabilitation program for each individual patient.

 The rehabilitation unit is equipped to care for patients with a wide variety of both neurological and physical conditions, including:

 - Cardiac and pulmonary conditions

 - Neurological disorders (MS, Parkinson’s, polyneuropathy)

 - Spinal cord injury

 The stroke rehabilitation program was the second program in the United States and the first in Texas to receive "Stroke Specialty Program" accreditation from the Commission on Accreditation of Rehabilitation Facilities (CARF).
 CARF is a not-for-profit organization that establishes quality standards for organizations to use as guidelines in developing and offering their stroke and rehabilitation programs or services to consumers.

 Stroke Specialty Program accreditation has numerous standards, including an emphasis on evidence-based stroke treatment practices, services and education within the program, and a patient/family centered approach to care plans.